Artin2004/Cellulose/README.md

 # 🌱 Cellulose

+I personally really enjoy gardening but I didn't know much about it and always forgot to water my plants, so I came up with Cellulose!
 Cellulose is a modern frontendnonly (for now) web application designed to be your ultimate gardening companion.
-Built for a hackathon, Cellulose helps you search for plants, manage your garden, and receive smart, automated care reminders.
+Cellulose helps you search for plants, manage your garden, and receive smart, automated care reminders.

 Features
 **Plant Database**: Search through a library of plants to learn about their sunlight, soil, and watering needs.